exoplatform/exo-documentation/docs/Analytics.rst

 In this chapter, we will introduce the eXo Analytics application which lets you to get data insights  about the usage of your digital workplace.

-.. note:: To be able to access analytics pages, you should be part of the group /platform/analytics
+.. note:: Access to Analytics pages, requires membership in the group /platform/analytics

 The chapter will present these themes: